Trees Are Aware of Their Neighbors and Give Them Room. In 'crown shyness,' some tree species respect those nearby and keep their leaves to themselves.

 Despite her passionate presentation, trouble was brewing.
 Something was not right in the room.
 A woman beside me in the audience kept shifting her weight.
 A man to my left had crossed his arms and released several voluble sighs.
+Why?
+That day in Canberra three years ago, Gagliano’s time frames were questioned.
+Sensitive plants In a famous 2013 New Yorker article by Michael Pollan, The Intelligent Plant, Gagliano was introduced to readers as someone whose experiments are extending the concept of cognition to the plant world.
 Greg Gage: Electrical experiments with plants that count and communicate.
 Scientists discover plants have 'brains' that decide when to sprout.
 Introducing Pando Populus.
 Suzanne Simard: How trees talk to each other.
 Microsoft Is Teaching Your Plants To Talk Back.
 Gardeners have long claimed that talking to plants helps them grow—an idea backed up by science.

 Those who had been given rooms overlooking a small stand of deciduous trees were being discharged almost a day sooner, on average, than those in otherwise identical rooms whose windows faced a wall.
 The results seemed at once obvious—of course a leafy tableau is more therapeutic than a drab brick wall—and puzzling.
 Whatever curative property the trees possessed, how were they casting it through a pane of glass?
 That is the riddle that underlies a new study in the journal Scientific Reports by a team of researchers in the United States, Canada, and Australia, led by the University of Chicago psychology professor Marc Berman.